smped/BiocAsia/README.md

 Martin leads the core team that maintains the Bioconductor project.
 He is the author of many Bioconductor packages and a renowned biostatistican.

 ## Invited Speakers

 TBC

 ## Abstract Submission

+Abstract submission is now open and will close on September 20 (11:59PM AEST).
-The conference will also feature selected talks (15mins) and lightning talks (5mins), as well as software demos (5mins).
-We invite you to submit your abstract via our google form.
+The conference will also feature selected talks (15mins), lightning talks (5mins), software demos (5mins), and workshops (60 - 120 mins).

+- Submit an abstract for a lightning talk, software demo, or selected talk [here](https://docs.google.com/forms/d/e/1FAIpQLScr9cwCXeMhjvixh38u2H84Xa43ThDhrhuYLCH-BWuN5uFXJA/viewform?usp=sf_link).
+- Submit an abstract for a workshop [here](https://docs.google.com/forms/d/e/1FAIpQLSceksMuiS7cGFv2Ms0B3hSx-QC8zuEfgEEbu51293Kv6o0xEQ/viewform?usp=sf_link).

 ## Workshops